Children wash their hands at an ECD center

 sanitation in India and other countries, many families still lack these

 facilities.
-To address the urgent problem of substandard sanitation in India,
+To address the urgent problem of poor sanitation in India,

 the Bill & Melinda Gates Foundation has launched a new campaign to raise